bcgov/aqwarnings/frontend/warnings/2025-12-17_issue_pm25_obr_Fort_St_John.md

     permit related to Air Quality Warnings and are encouraged to reduce any other emissions where possible.

--   The City of Prince George's Clean Air Bylaw prohibits all open burning, including backyard burning, and land clearing burning.
-    During air quality advisories, this bylaw also prohibits recreational fires, use of wood-burning appliances (except for sole wood-burning heat users), and street sweeping activities (unless approved by an Authorized Person).

 -   NOTICE of DIRECTOR under s.30 Open Burning Smoke Control Regulation:

 > As pollution is occurring or is likely to occur from open burning,
 > pursuant to Sections 30(1) and 30(2) of the Open Burning Smoke Control
 > Regulation, the Director has prohibited open burning within within 50
-> km of the Prince George hospital until December 18, 2025 12:00 PM
+> km of the Fort St John hospital until December 18, 2025 12:00 PM local
-> local time.
-No vegetative debris may be ignited or added to ignited
+> time.
+No vegetative debris may be ignited or added to ignited piles.
-> piles.
-Contravention of these provisions may be subject to a fine
+> Contravention of these provisions may be subject to a fine under the
-> under the Regulation.
+> Regulation.

    Date issued: December 17, 2025

    Benjamin Weinstein

    For Director, Environmental Management Act

    Environmental Monitoring and Analysis Branch

 {{< accordion_end >}}
 {{< accordion_start title="Voluntary actions" initiallyOpen="true" >}}